 8. Researchers may be required to wear gloves (provided) when handling certain types of materials.

 9. A photocopier and scanner are available for use in the reading room.
-Please consult our Reproduction Policy for other information on reproduction.
+Please consult our Reproduction Rules for other information on reproduction.

 9. A hand-held camera is permitted.
 Use of flash, special lighting, and extra equipment is prohibited.
 When taking photographs of pages in a book, the publication must remain in a book cradle at all times.
 Not more than 10% of a published work (book, journal, newspaper, etc.) in copyright may be reproduced and not more than 25% of a manuscript or archival collection may be reproduced.
 SPC/Walsh Gallery reserves the right to prohibit the photographing of any of its holdings.